KRoster/ImageProcessingProject/README.md

 Results: Folder containing results of all sample satellite images.
 For each image, the folder contains clustering results (color and grayscale) and the three different classification results (raw, std, rgb).

+full pipeline.py: Script to generate final results.
+Makes use of helper functions and haralick computation below.

 haralick computation.py: Separate script for computing Haralick descriptors for the 7x7 neighborhood around each pixel of an image.

 helper_functions.py: Functions for color processing, vegetation indices computation, feature generation, clustering, classification, mathematical morphology, etc.